Scheduled MonumentsEnglandCross dyke, south of Campville

 What is Cross dyke, south of Campville?

-Cross Dyke, south of Campville in Northumberland, is a linear earthwork of Iron Age date.
+Cross Dyke, located south of Campville in Northumberland, is an ancient earthwork of Iron Age date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011396.

 Who is responsible for protecting Cross dyke, south of Campville?